mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/df.md

 - Display all filesystems and their disk usage
 `df`

-- Display all filesystems and their disk usage in human readable form `df -h`
+- Display all filesystems and their disk usage in human-readable form `df -h`

 - Display the filesystem and its disk usage containing the given file or directory